BenD2525/the-rescuers-p1/README.md

 ## Testing

+### Browser compatibility

+Google Chrome, Microsoft Edge and Mozilla Firefox all display content and images correctly and all links work as intended.

 ### Accessibility and SEO

 The site has been checked using Google Lighthouse, with a score of 100 for both Accessibility and SEO

 ![Lighthouse Screenshot](../the-rescuers-p1/assets/screenshots/lighthouse.PNG)

 ## Validator Testing